 | 4 min read

 The holidays have arrived in 2023 and for most people, the stress has, too.

-As we trot away from Thanksgiving it’s time to look ahead to Christmas, which can bring a fair amount of anxiety, stress, and financial strain for those who don’t prepare to get ahead of the madness.
+As we trot away from Thanksgiving it’s time to look ahead to Christmas, which can bring a fair amount of anxiety, stress, and financial strain for those who aren’t prepared.